 Possible health concerns when a cat drinks too much

 IMPORTANT: If you notice your cat drinking more water than usual, visit your veterinarian as soon as possible.

 In the medical field, drinking excessive amounts of water is known as polydipsia.
 There is a link between polydipsia numerous diseases.
 Some of the most common are:

 - Diabetes.
-Excessive thirst is one of the early signs of diabetes in cats, and it is usually accompanied with sudden weight loss, which is soon replaced by weight gain.
+Excessive thirst is one of the early signs of diabetes in cats, and it is usually accompanied by sudden weight loss, which is soon replaced by weight gain.
 It’s a very specific pattern.
 Even if other diabetes symptoms, such as excessive urination and increased appetite, are not present, a vet visit is mandatory.